-Born in 1836 to Hiram and Melissa Crawford Thrall, Virginia Thrall Smith was educated at the Suffield Institute, the Hartford Female Seminary and Mount Holyoke Seminary.
-At the age of 21, Virginia married William B. Smith, a tailor and clothier, on New Year’s Eve in 1857.
+Virginia Thrall Smith was educated at the Suffield Institute, Hartford Female Seminary, and Mount Holyoke Seminary.
+In 1857, she married William B. Smith, a tailor and clothier.
 They lived in Hartford and had six children, three of whom died in infancy.

-In 1879, Smith began to focus on assisting children.
-Two years later, in 1881, Smith started the first free kindergarten in the state.
-Although extremely successful, the City Missionary Society was not large enough to continue to undertake the kindergarten system.
+Smith began to focus on assisting children, which was outside the original scope of the Society.
+In 1881, she started the first free kindergarten in the state.
+Although successful, the City Missionary Society was not large enough to continue to manage the program.
 As a result, the Free Kindergarten Association was formed to oversee this new schooling option.
 In 1885, the Association advocated for a law authorizing the establishment of kindergartens in the public schools throughout the state, which passed unanimously.